grahamclyne/ChessEngine/README.md

 how can history and board state be coupled that neither can be out of sync?

 two weeks until bug free random move games being played

+there is some seriously dubious logic going on with the magic bitboard --- need to convert a bigint to a number to set the index, which is outside js's range for a safe int.
+This needs to be remedied